SimonScholz/simonscholz.github.io/content/tutorials/spring-quarkus-google-pubsub/index.md

 }
 ```

+Of course this only applies for the use of the Google Cloud Pub/Sub emulator.
+If you want to use the Google Cloud Pub/Sub in production, you can configure the Google Cloud project ID and credentials differently.
+On how to do this with secrets, environment variables and terraform see later sections of this tutorial.

 ### Subscribe to a Google Cloud Pub/Sub Topic

 To subscribe to a Google Cloud Pub/Sub topic, we need to create a `@Configuration` like this: